muesli/kmeans/README.md

 ## What It Does

 [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) partitions
-an n-dimensional data set into `k` clusters, where each data point belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+a multi-dimensional data set into `k` clusters, where each data point belongs to the cluster with the nearest mean, serving as a prototype of the cluster.

 ![kmeans animation](https://github.com/muesli/kmeans/blob/master/kmeans.gif)